Watch Secrets of the Dead: The Real Trojan Horse – Stream the full episode now!

 Today, some scholars believe Homer's tale is a mythologized version of the truth.

 Perhaps the carved horse was something else entirely.

-What if wasn't a statue?
-What if it was a weapon?
-And Troy's downfall was caused by a practical device like a battering ram.
+What if it wasn't a statue?
+What if it was a weapon and Troy's downfall was caused by a practical device, like a battering ram?

 Mark Schwartz looks at the feasibility of this strategy.